labordynamicsinstitute/replicability-training/Summer 2019/Training_Agenda.md

   + What do we consider to be "code"
   + Assessing the quality of the code documentation
   + How to modify code for replicability/verification

 ## Examples of Replicable Articles
   + [Good, Bad, and In the middle](replication_examples.md)

-# A Walkthrough of Setting Up a Replication Example (David)
+# A Walkthrough of Setting Up a Replication Example

-- Verifying what you have learned
+(David)
 - Git commit every few steps
 - Git push at least once a day